Skip to content

 As for other students who are looking to get themselves to a White House team, Machayo has several bits of advice she has garnered from the experience.

-Even to the president of the United States.
+You might even hear from the president of the United States.